Sold per kg at $8.50 per kg. MOQ per species 20kg.

-Chunks are approximately fist-sized pieces of woods that provide a long lasting smoke for your cook.
-They typically burn for much longer than chips; you can expect several hours of smoker in a traditional smoker and at least an hour in a grill or pit.
+Chunks are approximately fist-sized pieces of wood that provide a long lasting smoke for your cook.
+They typically burn for much longer than chips, you can expect several hours of smoker in a traditional smoker and at least an hour in a grill or pit.

 Please note, that due to their size, chunks are not suitable for use in the Masterbuilt Electric Smoker.

-Remember, smoking woods are used to flavour you meats, not just to cook them.
+Remember, smoking woods are used to flavour your meats, not just to cook them.
 To prolong your smoke, it is recommend that you soak chunks prior to use.
-While we love cider, you can soak them in practically anything from water to whiskey to honey to wine...
+While we love cider, you can soak them in practically anything from water to whiskey, honey or even wine...
 Don't be afraid to experiment!

-Cherry - best for poultry and pork, a very fruity and sweet smoke with subtle intensity.
+Cherry - a sweet and very fruity smoke.
+Best for poultry and pork with subtle intensity.
 Our favourite with Ribs...

-Coffee Soaked Tassie Oak - Tassie Oak soaked in Coffee to give a delicate smoke fantastic for cold smoking chocolate and cheese, and for hot smokes with sweeter meats.
+Coffee Soaked Tassie Oak - a delicate smoke fantastic for cold smoking chocolate and cheese and for hot smokes with sweeter meats.

 Hickory - strong and sweet, a 'classic' smokey taste.
 Another all-rounder suitable for almost all cooks.

-Jam - ideal for smoking in a weber or hooded bbq.
-Mild slightly spicy smoke, that burns well at slightly higher temperatures with proper soaking.
+Jam - a mild, slightly spicy smoke, ideal for smoking in a Weber or hooded bbq.
+Burns well at slightly higher temperatures with proper soaking.

-Maple - mild smoke, somewhat sweet.
+Maple - a mild smoke, somewhat sweet.
 Excellent with ham and vegetables.

-Mesquite - very strong and intense spicy smoke flavour.
+Mesquite - a very strong and intense spicy smoke flavour.
 Best with game meats, beef and poultry.
-Fantastic for Jerky making!
+Fantastic for making Jerky!

-Mountain Ash - a mild all-rounder with a mellowness that really allows for the underlying flavours of your meat,veggies and marinade to shine.
+Mountain Ash - a mild all-rounder with a mellowness that really allows the underlying flavours of your meat, veggies and marinade to shine.

-Oak - a strong smoke on it's own, but fantastic when blended with sweet woods.
-Recommend for brisket, beef and venison.
+Oak - a strong smoke on its own, but fantastic when blended with sweet woods.
+Recommended for brisket, beef and venison.

-Peach - very mild, sweet smoke.
+Peach - a very mild, sweet smoke.
 Best suited for poultry and pork.

-Pecan - Aussie native, very similar characteristic to Hickory.
+Pecan - an Aussie native, very similar characteristics to Hickory.

-Redgum - very strong,hearty smoke that is dense and spicy.
+Redgum - a very strong, hearty smoke that is dense and spicy.
 Best suited for red meats like lamb and beef.

-Sheoak - native to Australia, producing a mellow smoke flavour, fantastic with seafood in particular, and poultry.
+Sheoak - a native to Australia, producing a mellow smoke flavour, fantastic with seafood in particular or poultry.

-Tassie Oak - another native, tassie oak takes to pre-soaking very well so is popular for people looking to experiment with their own flavour twists.
+Tassie Oak - another native, takes to pre-soaking very well, so is popular for people looking to experiment with their own flavour twists.
 Best for poultry and fish.